ajgiuliani/MSj.jl/docs/src/manual.md

 end
 ```

-Another subtype, [`MSJ.Chromatogram`](@ref), is used to store the retention time, the ionic current and the maximum value of the ion current.
+Another subtype, [`MSj.Chromatogram`](@ref), is used to store the retention time, the ionic current and the maximum value of the ion current.

 ```julia
 struct Chromatogram  <: MScontainer